flexycode/CCOPSYSL/README.md

 <!-- Always document your changes, pull-request, bugfix, updates, patch notes for this final project.
 Always use this "🧊 Flight Booking" for commiting message for "pushing code" or "Pull-request"   -->
 # 📫 Changelogs
-Chronological list of updates, bug fixes, new features, and other modifications for Machine Learning topic.
+Chronological list of updates, bug fixes, new features, and other modifications for Operating System topic.

 ### 📦 Version 1.0.0 - July 25, 2025
 **Project Initialization**